Reducing the Risk of Corporate Account Takeovers

 Corporate Account Takeover is a form of business identity theft where cyber thieves gain control of a business' bank account by stealing employee passwords and other valid credentials.
 Thieves can then initiate fraudulent ACH transactions.

 The bank has procedures in place to protect, detect and respond to corporate account takeover and fraudulent activity.
 However, it is important and necessary for you and your employees to follow established security practices.
-Following are security practices you can implement to reduce the risk of theft.

 - Update anti-virus and anti-malware programs frequently.